3Dpass/3DP/README.md

 ./target/release/poscan-consensus import-mining-key 'your secret phrase' --base-path ~/3dp-chain/ --chain mainnetSpecRaw.json
 ```

-Generate your GRANDPA keys for finalization.
-Use the same secret phrase as it's used for mining address (The account is defined by the secret phrase):
+Generate your GRANDPA keys for block finalization.
+Use the same secret phrase as the one your mining address has been generated with (The account is defined by the secret phrase):
 ```bash
 ./target/release/poscan-consensus import-mining-key 'your secret phrase' --base-path ~/3dp-chain/ --chain mainnetSpecRaw.json
 ## Development